-To clean the chicken, with a small handful of kosher salt, rub the chicken all over, getting rid of any loose skin and dirt.
-Rinse chicken well, inside and outside.
-Season generously with salt inside and outside.
-Stuff the chicken with the ginger slices and the green onion.
-Place the chicken in a large stockpot and fill with cold water to cover by 1 inch.
+3. Refill pot with clean water to cover the chicken by 1-inch, and add in the garlic, green onion and ginger.
 Bring the pot to a boil over high heat, then immediately turn the heat to low to keep a simmer.
 Cook for about 30 minutes more (less if you're using a smaller chicken).
 Check for doneness by sticking a chopstick into the flesh under the leg and see if the juices run clear or insert a thermometer into the thickest part of the thigh not touching bone.
 It should read 160F.
 The chicken will continue to cook to 165F during rest.

-When the chicken is cooked through, turn off the heat and remove the pot from the burner.
-Immediately lift and transfer the chicken into a bath of ice water to cool and discard the ginger and green onion.
-Don't forget to reserve the poaching broth for your rice, your sauce, and the accompanying soup.
+4. When the chicken is cooked through, turn off the heat and remove the pot from the burner.
+Immediately lift and transfer the chicken into a bath of ice water to cool.
 The quick cooling will stop the cooking process, keeping the meat soft and tender, and giving the skin a lovely firm texture.
 After cooling, pat the chicken dry with paper towels and rub the sesame oil all over the chicken.
 This will help prevent the chicken from drying out.

-Place rice into a large bowl, and fill with water.
+1. Place rice into a large bowl, and fill with water.
 Use your hands to swish the water around, cleaning the rice.
 Tilt bowl to discard water, keeping the rice in the bowl Repeat 3 more times, until water is less cloudy.
-Fill bowl again, with fresh water.
-Let rice soak for 10 minutes.

-In a wok or pot, heat 2 tablespoons of cooking oil over medium-high heat.
-When hot, add the ginger and the garlic and fry until your kitchen smells like heaven.
-Be careful not to burn the garlic and ginger!
+2. In a wok or pot, heat 2 tablespoons of cooking oil over medium-high heat.
+When hot, add the ginger, shallots and the garlic and fry until your kitchen smells like heaven.
+Be careful not to burn the aromatics!
 Add in your drained rice and stir to coat, cook for an additional minute.
 Add the sesame oil, mix well.

-Add 2 cups of your reserved poaching broth, add salt and bring to a boil.
+3. Add 2 cups of your reserved poaching broth and bring to a boil.
 Immediately turn the heat down to low, cover the pot and cook for 15 minutes.
 Remove from heat and let sit (with lid still on) for 5-10 minutes more.

 To make the chili sauce: Blend your chili sauce ingredients in a blender until smooth and bright red.